vgupta117/assignment07/README.md

 For the main header: Playfair Display, Merriweather, serif For sub heading and body text: Libre Baskervile, Lora, serif

-I chose Playfair Display, a google font
+I chose *Playfair Display*, a google font for the main heading bec